The-Mad-Ryanosaurus/PPIT-Metronome-Project/RUNDOWN.md

 Our project focuses on two main pieces of software.
 Unity and Augmented Reality (AR).
 The original Metronome that was being used was an mp4 file.
 We have taken the concept of that Metronome and rendered/built it in a 3D environment using Augmented Reality.
 A user can now see the Metronome in a real-world space no longer hindering their vision unlike the original mp4 files.

 ## Project Outline and Goals
-The following is a list of tasks that by the end of development we hope to have accomplished to deliver a revitalised product that we feel will be a huge improvement on the original mp4 files.
+The following is a list of tasks that by the end of development we hope to have accomplished to deliver a revitalized product that we feel will be a huge improvement on the original mp4 files.
 1. The Metronome built and moving across its curve line.
 2. Metronome Working in a 3D space in Augmented Reality.
 3. Tracking of Head Movements to the user’s specification (Metronome locked on the x axis and cannot move up or down).